webtoknow/fx-trading-app/04_Backend_Development/Theory/README.md

 There is a list of predefined HTTP headers, and you can add custom headers to your HTTP responses.

 <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages">HTTP Messages</a>

+In the body, you can send large JSON files, or XML files for legacy applications.

 ## 2.2 HTTP methods